lennardevertz/ethGlobal-Brussels-2024/README.md

 ## Benefits

-- You instantly recognize your identity, distinguish it from other data in the explorer's interface and boost your confidence in using the right address.
+- You instantly recognize your identity, distinguish it from other data in the explorer's interface, and boost your confidence in using the right address.
-- Interacting with @username instead of a regular address gives you more context about the other party and a way to message them.
+- Interacting with @username instead of a regular address gives you more context about other wallets and a way to message the owner.
 - Helps with verifying whether a given address is a real human.

 ## Tech Stack